 Kaziranga National Park is a great place to visit if you’re looking to spot a wide variety of animals including macaques, leopards, otters, pangolins, herons, fish eagles, crocodiles, Bengal cobras, rock pythons, brown hill tortoises, box turtles, geckos, and water monitors, and of course, the park’s “Big 5”: Asian elephants, Royal Bengal tigers, the swamp deer, wild water buffalo, and the star of the park, the one-horned rhinoceros.

-I recommend staying one to two nights and going on two to four game drives, especially the early-morning elephant safari, which is an amazing and worthwhile experience you’ll remember for the rest of your life.
-That alone makes Kaziranga National Park one of the top places you must visit in northeast India!
+I recommend staying one to two nights and going on two to four game drives, each of which is an amazing and worthwhile experience you’ll remember for the rest of your life.
+The game drives alone make Kaziranga National Park one of the top places you must visit in northeast India!

 If you’re traveling through Assam, a stop in Jorhat is inevitable.
 While it’s a small city with a population of only 154,000, it’s still an important urban center in northeast India.
 The city, which covers 42 square miles in the Upper Assam region of the state, is known for its high literacy rate, its many institutions for higher learning, and the high number of creative writers, journalists, and historians who were born in the city.